 The tried and true - and still most effective - way of growing your church is through personal invites.
 When people's lives are changed at your church, they want to invite their friends and family.
-Their friends and family see the change and it validates your church.
+Their friends and family see the change, and it validates your church.
 Whether or not people are seeing the transformation, there are still ways you can get your people to invite visitors this Easter.

-- Create an invitation card and make sure everyone in your church has one to give out for each of the four weeks leading up to Easter. - Preach on evangelism and the need to share the Gospel (Romans 10:14). - Create a sign in your lobby that lists reasons for people to invite their friends. - Make "canned" content that your people can share in texts, emails, and social media. - Have a special page on your website dedicated to Easter with an easy link to share.
+- Create an invitation card and make sure everyone in your church has a few to invite their neighbors or co-workers for the four weeks leading up to Easter. - Preach on evangelism and the need to share the Gospel (Romans 10:14). - Create a sign in your lobby and a banner on your website that list reasons why people should invite their friends. - Make "canned" content that your people can share in texts, emails, and social media to invite people to your online services. - Have a special page on your website dedicated to Easter with an easy link to share. - Put a sign or banner out in front of your church inviting people (include times).